 The Secret Service subpoenaed casino records of the employees of the company and learned that Caruso with another associated person, or employee, went to Las Vegas multiple times and spent US$1.4 million gambling.

-In investment material sent to prospective investors via email, Caruso and Salter guaranteed crypto returns of up to 30% and never met that guarantee because the funds were allegedly mostly spent.
+In investment material sent to prospective investors via email, Caruso and Salter allegedly guaranteed returns of up to 30% and never met that guarantee because the funds were allegedly mostly spent.

-The affidavit evidence says that Salter paid for coverage in the press – he gave an interview as a “fabulous person”, where he said that Caruso was world famous, and he is alleged to have raised US$300,000 for refugees in Bangladesh.
+The affidavit suggests that Salter paid for coverage in the press.
+He gave an interview as a “fabulous person”, where he said that Caruso was world famous, and he is alleged to have raised US$300,000 for refugees in Bangladesh.

 But not really; recollect that special agent Lamerson deposed in his affidavit that Salter had an income of $0.